 We need your help to plant 15,000 trees.

 The Goats for Health and Income project will help farmers improve their health and income by providing goats to farming households in Malawi, Tanzania, Ethiopia and Uganda.
 Goats have been identified as rich protein and nutrient sources, as well as income generators.

-CPAR Tanzania has been creating access to clean water and improved hygiene at primary schools in the Karatu district since 2004.
+CPAR has been creating access to clean water and improved hygiene since 2004.
 Using the innovative rainwater harvesting method, more than 10,000 children at 27 schools now have healthier and brighter futures.

 CPAR works on environmental conservation in all its countries as it is a key to overall community health.
 This year we are especially focused on working with farmers in Ethiopia to reclaim land, rehabilitate forests and create a healthy environment for their families.